keith-cullen/FreeCoAP/README.md

 - unit test code for the message parser/formatter

-- a sample test client application
+- a client test application

-- a sample test server application
+- a server test application

 Copyright (c) 2015 Keith Cullen